Neale-Wade Academy

 Neale-Wade Academy (formerly Neale-Wade Community College) is a secondary school and sixth form with academy status in the market town of March, Cambridgeshire, England.
 As with many state schools, the current school was the product of a merger of a grammar school and a comprehensive school.
-The merged school has since grown to become, Fenland's largest secondary school.
+The merged school has since grown to be Fenland's largest secondary school.
 It was designated Mathematics & Computing specialist status in 2005, and gained academy status in 2013.

 The current head teacher is Graham Horn who started his role there in 2020.

 History

 March Grammar School

 The college can trace its history back to 1696 when William Neale left an estate, the income of which was to help educate 8 poor boys.
 In 1717, Henry Wade left £20 per annum to pay for a schoolmaster to teach 20 poor children of the Parish.
 These two bequests were the origin of what eventually became March Grammar School.
 School premises were built on Station Road in 1876 and the school stayed there until a new site was opened on Wimblington Road in 1964.
 The Old Boys and Masters of the school who gave their lives during the two World Wars are commemorated on plaques which are displayed in the current college's main hall.